Chrysler Voyager: Lancia Voyager

 All Grand Voyagers sold since October 2011 in continental Europe are sold under the Lancia brand as the Lancia Voyager.

-The Chrysler-branded Grand Voyager continues to be sold in the United Kingdom, Ireland, Russia, Australia, New Zealand, the Middle East, South Africa, South Korea, Singapore, and China, as Lancia does not have sales operations in those markets.
+The Chrysler-branded Grand Voyager continued to be sold in the United Kingdom, Ireland, Russia, Australia, New Zealand, the Middle East, South Africa, South Korea, Singapore, and China, until the end of production, as Lancia does not have sales operations in those markets.
 Voyager became the successor to previous unrelated series of minivans produced by Lancia, the last of which is the Phedra.

 However, the parent company Fiat Chrysler Automobiles under the leadership of CEO Sergio Marchionne has decided to shut down both Chrysler and Lancia brands out of its European market (with the exception of keeping one model of Lancia available for sale in Italy).
 Due to this decision, the Lancia Voyager too is no longer being sold in Europe.

 European engines

 The Lancia version is offered with engines compliant with Euro V emission standards.